dnal01/my-shop-application/documents/TECH_SPEC_MVP_v1.md

 - brand_id: SMALLINT, NOT NULL
 - type_id: SMALLINT, NOT NULL
 - is_weighed: TINYINT(1), NOT NULL
+is_weighed true or false influence user interfaces during scanning a barcode when selling a product.
+A new modal view appears, asking to enter weight of the product.

+Also when adding product quantity and manipulating with inventory only those products which are weighed contain decimal number, otherwise it is an integer.

 - is_deactivated: TINYINT(1), NOT NULL

   Sub-model `Variant`